 I went down a list of hyperbolic adjectives and phrases when I was trying to name this sauce because I really wanted to convey my unhinged obsession with it.
 Miracle sauce!
 Genius sauce!
 Ponder the meaning of life sauce!
-The sauciest, sexiest sauce EVER etc etc!
-But you know that ain’t my style.
+The sauciest, sexiest sauce EVER!
 The month of January can be its own crazy little season where pushes for wellness and better health go into a frightening and turbulent overdrive.
-Messages can be simultaneously detox-y/blazingly hopeful, and disparagingly negative on the long-term probability of turning your life around.
-It’s a confusing time that reads a touch too black and white for me.
-In the interest of chilling down the whole scene, I’m just carrying on as usual and simply referring to this recipe as special sauce.
+In the interest of chilling out a bit, I’m just carrying on as usual and simply referring to this recipe as special sauce.
 Yes.
-Sorta unique and familiar.
+Sort of unique and familiar.

 Deep winter is quiet, cold, and sort of dark (at least where I live).
 The natural conditions offer an easy outlet for contemplation and self care.
 I’ve never found winter depressing or draining–even though I do get just a little bit tired of all the root vegetables and tubers after a while.
 I see the season as one of restoration, an opportunity to realign yourself on life and how you really feel.
 You can wrap yourself up in the personal growth question and settle on what’s working and what isn’t.
 I thought that this article, addressing some of the negative self-talk and outright shaming involved with eating for personal wellness, was particularly great.
 Instead of shouting “DETOX,” we should be whispering “Stay true,” and administering a gentle pat on the back.